stocchi/speedrun-notes/gold/251/README.md

 deposit spam (+ other crap):
 - deposit top 5 party members in order
-- use move pkmn w/o mail and move the first croc in the box
+- use move pkmn w/o mail and move the first croc in the box to the party
 - deposit the other croc (the one that wasn't moved in the party)
 - withdraw 2 crocs + 2 sentrets
 - open the party menu (if something is PSN'd, make sure to heal it off w/Antidote)